-Home Forward continues to implement our strategic plan to guide our work through 2022.
-The development of the strategic plan included input from staff, the Board of Directors, the Resident Advisory Committee and partners.
-The plan focuses on five key areas and includes an emphasis on equity, connection, unity, and racial justice.
+Home Forward launched a strategic planning effort in July of 2022 and will have a new strategic plan to guide our work in mid 2023.
+The development of the new strategic plan will include input from staff, the Board of Directors, the Resident Advisory Committee, residents and participants, and partners.
+While we are working our new strategic plan, Home Forward continues to implement and close out elements of our current strategic plan.
+The current plan focuses on five key areas and includes an emphasis on equity, connection, unity, and racial justice.